-Here are four free bee coloring pages designed for the classroom.
-There are also activity ideas and links to more free teaching resources.
+Here are eight free bee coloring pages designed for the classroom.
+Underneath each coloring page are activity ideas.

 1. Bees produce honey and beeswax.